-Four major research projects have either been completed, or are underway, to better understand white sharks in WA and the likely effectiveness of any community safety interventions.
+Four major research projects have been completed to better understand white sharks in Western Australia and the likely effectiveness of any community safety interventions.
+These include:

-- A correlation study of the potential risk factors associated with white shark attacks in WA was completed in November 2012.
-The report explores the possible links between shark sightings, interactions or attacks and factors such as location, weather conditions, water temperature and the activity of other marine mammals that might attract sharks.
+A correlation study of the potential risk factors associated with white shark attacks in Western Australian waters explores possible links between shark sightings, interactions or attacks and locations, weather conditions, water temperatures and the activity of other marine mammals that might attract sharks.

 Further information about shark research can be found on the Sharksmart website.